Modern Onboarding: The Bridge to a Successful and Productive Employee Journey

 We know that recruiting top talent is vital to organizational success.
 That successful talent acquisition depends on a range of elements lining up for each and every hire.
 Skilled, friendly recruiting teams.
 A winning employer brand and a dynamic marketing strategy that makes it stand out.
 A high-quality, memorable candidate experience.
 By necessity we’ve turned the effort to hire great talent into a tremendous, multifaceted, multiplatform dance.

 Companies are ever hungry for top talent — and willing to go the extra mile to land it.
 That’s in part because today, it’s a buyer’s market.
 It’s not a stretch to say we need employees more than employees may need us.
-The national unemployment rate as of October 2018 was still 3.7 percent, according to the Bureau of Labor Statistics.
+The national unemployment in 2025 was still in the 4 percent range, according to the Bureau of Labor Statistics.

 The Employee Experience is Just as Key

 So if you want improved ROI on recruiting and hiring, you can’t merely settle for lackluster onboarding just because it’s free with your ATS or HRIS.
-Your employees, both new hires and HR — deserve better.
+Your employees, new hires, and HR deserve better.

 5 Vital Statistics